-A snapshot overview of schools in Hanoi that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Hanoi considered (but not necessarily chosen) by English-speaking expats.

 British International School (BIS Hanoi) (pending)

 Adapted National Curriculum for England/ IPC/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 1,000 students